Nature teaches us that even the most complicated tasks can be mastered.

 My first visit to Mt.
 St. Helens was two years after it’s eruption.
 Our road trip took us along a forest-covered mountain and a curve in the road left us speechless.
 It was completely barren, and aside from the sky, it felt like we were the only color in this monochromatic landscape.
 The conical summit of the past was now horseshoe-shaped, ecosystems had vanished, wildlife was gone, and anything resembling life was covered with an eerie, ashen- gray color.

 We stared at a portrait of lifelessness.

-Once again Mother Nature had a plan.
-What looked, and felt disastrous today was a gift about recovery.
-The destruction of Mt.
-St. Helens was a canvas for her to paint…. while we watched.
+Mother Nature had a plan.
+What looked, and felt disastrous today was a gift to her.
+The destruction was a merely a canvas for her to paint…. while we watched.
 You see, there were burrowing animals who survived, trees that grew up from underground roots, and fish under ice-topped lakes.